JLuc/scribus-project-manager/README.md

 Page number specifications can also be embeded in this source spec.
 See above in dedicated part of this readme.

-You can specify which document should be used as master for styles, masterpage or color synchronisation : syncmaster="master_chap"
+You can specify which document should be used as master for styles, masterpage or color synchronisation : `syncmaster="master_chap"`

-## Configuration data
+This masterdocument is only used when `makebook -sync` is called (for the whole book) or when `slasync` is called (for a single chapter).

+## `makebook` configuration and use

-Configuration is a set of values for **page sizes**, **bleeds**, **marks**, **color profiles** and all other book creation issues that are required for your book or magazine etc...
-None of this is require, it all depends of what you need to check and ensure.
+Configuration is a set of values for **page sizes**, **bleeds**, **marks**, **color profiles** and all other book creation characteristics of your book or magazine...
+Specifying those enable the project manager to check that the provided documents fit these requirement.
+None is compulsory.

-These config are attributes of the SLA XML file tags.
+Each of these configs is an attribute of the SLA XML file tags.
 Config files are shell scripts that set variables : usualy there is one variable for each XML attribute you need to check/set.

 The configuration values are parameters for slacheck script and can be set